Resource Marginal Problems: Results

 \subsection{Completing the Resource Theory of $R$-Free Incompatibility}

-The above observation suggests that $R$-free incompatibility {\em itself} is a resource, since it provides advantages in a nontrivial discrimination task that is otherwise absent.
+The above observation suggests that $R$-free incompatibility {\em itself} is a resource since it provides advantages in a nontrivial discrimination task that is otherwise absent.
 Accordingly, the free quantities are simply members of $\CRTL$.
 To define the free operations, let us first recall the notion of channel compatibility recently introduced in Ref.~\cite{Hsieh2021}.
 Throughout, we use $\E_{\rm A\to B}$ to represent a channel mapping from systems ${\rm A}$ to ${\rm B}$.
-If the input and output Hilbert space are the same, say, both being $\rmx$, we further simplify this notation to $\E_\rmx$.
+If the input and output Hilbert space are the same, say, $\rmx$, we simply write the map as $\E_\rmx$.
+Then, a global channel $\E_{\rm S'\to S}$ mapping from ${\rm S'}$ to ${\rm S}$ is said to have a {\em well-defined marginal} in the input-output pair ${\rm X'\to X}$ (with ${\rm X'\subseteq S'}$ and ${\rm X\subseteq S}$) if there exists a {\em marginal channel}, denoted by $\E_{\rm X'\to X}$, from ${\rm X'}$ to ${\rm X}$ such that the following commutation relation holds~\cite{Hsieh2021}: